jadesuzarte/Foodversity_v2/README.md

 # Foodversity-v2
 This final project is carried out by Yusaf and Jade.
 This project focuses on the development of a HTML and CSS application (served by Flask) that produces a list of recipes based on given ingredients.
+It was designed to help those who have random ingredients in their homes, don't want to waste food, but don't know what to cook with them.
+All they need to do is register in Foodversity and type in their ingredients in order to get a list of delicious recipes that contain them.

 ## Technologies
 - HTML